Uyentruong236/DSI_Project_1-Predicting_Titanic_Survival/README.md

 ## Predicting Titanic Survival

-This was my first project for the Data Science Immersive prorgram at General Assembly.
+This was my first project for the Data Science Immersive program at General Assembly.

 Working with the Titanic survivors dataset, the goals of this project were to:
 - Practice python programming including loops, conditionals, types, functions, data structures, pandas and visualization;